 Darren: As you can see right away, taking a look at the Legion Cube you’ve got–

 Darren: Extremely!
 It’s all Micro ATX (a 9.7×9.7” motherboard, also known as uATX or mATX).
-That, right away, is going to be non proprietary.
-That’s a big deal when you can add stuff like this… because most people going into a market for something like this are going to be looking at: you get it, 5 years go by, you gotta change it out, it loses its luster, have speed issues and whatnot.
+That, right away, is going to be non-proprietary.
+That’s a big deal when you can add stuff like this… because most people going into a market for something like this are going to be looking at: you get it, 5 years go by, you gotta change it out, it loses its luster, has speed issues and whatnot.

 But this one is starting right around our 1199.99 USD price range, it’s got a 1060 GTX 6GB graphics in it, a micro ATX board that’s completely upgradable.
 It’s also got an Intel i5 in there, also i7 models available.

 Evan: For the Intel 8 series, I assume? (the next rollout, i7’s are available now)

 Darren: Yeah.
 The only proprietary thing in this whole case here is our CPU cooler.

 Evan: And I was going to ask because this is so compact, how is the airflow working on this?